|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Visiting Medical Student Program

-PLEASE NOTE: SUNY DOWNSTATE IS NOT ACCEPTING ANY VISITING MEDICAL STUDENTS OF ANY TYPE FOR THE MONTHS OF APRIL AND MAY 2015.
+PLEASE NOTE: SUNY DOWNSTATE IS NOT ACCEPTING ANY VISITING MEDICAL STUDENTS FOR THE MONTHS OF APRIL AND MAY 2015.

 SUNY Downstate College of Medicine welcomes visiting medical students into the senior elective program.
 Students who will have completed their clinical clerkships by the starting date of the desired elective are eligible to apply.
 Applicants must be in good academic standing at their home school, must have their school's approval to participate in the desired elective and must have health and liability insurance coverage and be HIPAA, OSHA and New York State Infection Control certified.